en_USEnglish

 Results-oriented

-As a project manager, you need to be results-oriented, i.e. have a clear vision of what you want to achieve and what you expect from your project.
-This will help you set clear objectives, monitor progress and evaluate results.
-Being results-oriented will enable you to stay focused on achieving the project's objectives, and take the necessary steps to ensure its success.
+As a project manager, you must be results-oriented—that is, have a clear vision of what you want to achieve and what you expect from your project.
+This will help you set clear objectives, track project progress, and evaluate the results achieved.
+Being results-oriented will allow you to stay focused on achieving project goals and take the necessary steps to ensure its success.

 Coordinating resources